shaziachouglay/AR2_3/README.md

     Cucucmber HTMl reports are geenrated when RunWith is Run.

-    Maven cucumber reports are generated when project is run as a Maven Build from command line.
+    Maven Cucumber reports are generated when project is run as a Maven Build from command line.

     Extent reports are generated when RunWith is run.